wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 T> You'll need to restart the Django development server (or ensure it restarted itself) every time you modify template tags.
 If the server doesn't restart, they won't be registered by Django, and you'll get confused and irritated.

 ###Parameterised Template Tags
-We can also *paramaterise* the template tags we create, allowing for greater flexibility.
+We can also *parameterise* the template tags we create, allowing for greater flexibility.
 As an example, we'll use parameterisation to highlight which category we are looking at when visiting its page.
 Adding in a parameter is easy - we can update the `get_category_list()` method as follows.

 {lang="python",linenos=off}
 	def get_category_list(cat=None):